 Chinese folklore says that there are invisible red threads that connect a newborn child's spirit to all the people who will be important in the child's life.

-As the child grows, the threads shorten, drawing closer those people
+As the child grows, the threads shorten, drawing closer those people who are destined to be together.

 The threads are said to never break or fray, binding families and friends forever.